 Kohei Yasu (who became Juan José de Jesús Yas in Guatemala) was the first person to migrate from Japan to Guatemala in 1877.
 He settled in Antigua, the former colonial capital of the Spanish empire in Mesoamerica.
 He and his godson, José Domingo Noriega, photographed mestizos of all classes, indigenous families, and civilian and religious elites, recording the professional identity and social status of their subjects.
 They also documented local popular traditions and the natural and urban landscape of the region, leaving an excellent record of the state of Antigua's colonial architecture in the late 1800s -- after the 1773 earthquake but before the devastating earthquake of 1976 which left the city in ruins.

-Tomás Zanotti, a contemporary of Yas, migrated to Guatemala in the 1890s from Italy and settled in Quetzaltenango, located in the Western highlands.
+Tomás Zanotti was a contemporary of Yas, and born in Mexico to a Mexican mother and an Italian father.
+He migrated to Guatemala in the 1890s and settled in Quetzaltenango, located in the Western highlands.
 He photographed Mayan people, German, Chinese, and mestizo families in the studio, in their own homes, and in activities of their choosing, and documented the rapid social and cultural change brought on by the rise of coffee culture in that region.

 Both the Yas-Noriega collection, acquired by CIRMA in the early 1980s, and the Zanotti collection, on extended loan to CIRMA by the Girón family as of 1990, arrived partially deteriorated.
 They had been poorly stored in Guatemala and had been exposed to high levels of humidity and variable temperatures.
 Many had developed bubbles, flaking emulsion, or were scratched and stained, and others were chipped.
 Since arriving at CIRMA, the glass plates have been stored in a temperature and humidity-controlled environment.
 With some cleaning and repair, these glass plate negatives will transfer well onto internegatives.